jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 I guess the reason is a combination of:

  - The ranking methods weren't good enough until now, resulting in too big of an accuracy drop.
- - Most of the pruning papers report results on toy datasets like MNIST or CIFAR.
  - It's a pain to implement.
  - Those who do use pruning, keep it for themselves as a secret sauce advantage.